• Skip to primary navigation

 How to make Homemade Shortcrust Pastry Base

-In a bowl combine 225g Plain Flour, 1 tbsp Icing Sugar and a pinch of Salt.
+In a bowl combine 225g Plain Flour, 1 tablespoon Icing Sugar and a pinch of Salt.
 Rub together to form breadcrumbs.

-Add 1 Egg Yolk and 1 tbsp of Cold Water and mix together to form a dough.
+Add 1 Egg Yolk and 1 tablespoon of Cold Water and mix together to form a dough.
 Try not to handle the dough too much.
-Add a tbsp or 2 more water if needed.
+Add a tablespoon or 2 more water if needed.

 Wrap in clingfilm and place in the fridge for 30 minutes.